The Office (American TV series) season 5: Episodes

+At the annual Dunder Mifflin company picnic, Michael and Holly are reunited.
+They perform a skit where they inappropriately announce the closing of the Buffalo branch, but Michael decides not to tell her that he loves her.
+The Scranton branch plays well in the volleyball tournament and discover that Pam is a pro at the sport.
+While getting an x-ray for a sprained ankle, Pam (with Jim) learns that she is pregnant.

 Media release

 The fifth season was released as box sets on DVD and on Blu-ray on September 9, 2009.
 The 5 DVD box set includes, aside from the episodes, multiple deleted scenes, episode commentaries by various members of the production team, a "Gag Reel", a presentation of the show made by the Academy of Television Arts & Sciences, show ads that ran during the Super Bowl and during the 2008 Beijing Olympics, as well as several webisodes.
 The Blu-ray version has 4 discs and includes, in addition to the DVD content, BD-LIVE, a program which allows access to BD-Live Center for accessing online content such as trailers and downloading exclusive content.
 Another software included is "One-Liner Soundboard" which allows users to create audio mixes from stringing one-liners and quotes from the show, and to share these online via BD-LIVE.
 On the same date, The Office: Seasons 1–5 Collection was also made available.